vignettes/biodivMapR_02.Rmd

 NIR filtering: allows filtering of shadows and

 pixels with very low signal.
-NIR_Thresh
+NIR_Thresh defines the minimum

 NIR value to be kept.
 By default, the NIR spectral band closest to 835